evietron/BackBit-Tool/README.md

 For the latest compiled build, find it at http://backbit.io/downloads/Tool/.

+To discuss working on this tool, go to the forum at http://forum.backbit.io

 <img src="screenshot.png" width="50%">

 The BBT file format is useful for developing applications for the BackBit Commodore 64 cartridge that can mount multiple disks